thoth-station/prescriptions/README.rst

 =======================

-This repository keeps a database of known issues in Python open-source projects as well as suggestions for the Python ecosystem.
+This repository keeps a database of known issues in Python open-source projects as well as suggestions for Python libraries and runtime environments they can run in.
 The database is used in `Thoth <https://thoth-station.ninja/>`__ to resolve high quality Python software stacks.

 See `the linked presentation
 <https://github.com/thoth-station/prescriptions/blob/master/Documentation/presentation.pdf>`__